davidrevoledo/Inyector/README.md

 ```

 ### How to use
-           -  Scan (You declare the assemblies to execute Inyector)
+           -  Scan (Allow you to declare what assemblies Inyector need to listen to apply the rules, this is made to avoid processing all the referenced assmeblies)
 ```c#
            c.Scan(typeof(Startup).Assembly)
 ```